What is a Rhogam Shot?

 This presents a problem if the Rh- carrier’s blood were to mix with the Rh+ fetus’ blood.
 In that situation, the Rh- carrier would begin to develop antibodies to the Rh+ blood.
 These antibodies could cause problems in the current pregnancy, and would be very likely to attack and kill the red blood cells of a future Rh+ fetus.

 For this reason, many surrogates may be asked to accept the Rhogam injection.
 The injection is very common and considered standard care.
-It is administered in office by your OBGYN typically in the 28th week of pregnancy.
+It is administered in office by your OBGYN typically in during the twenty-eighth week of pregnancy.
 A second booster shot is often given immediately following the birth.
 In some cases, specifically if you experience bleeding early in your pregnancy, the Rhogam injection may be given earlier in the pregnancy.

 You should note that previous administration of a Rhogam injection does not safeguard you for a future pregnancy.
 In that way, even if you’ve had the injection several times before, you’ll still need to be immunized again for each new pregnancy.